 Following some dental procedures, our dentists will provide post-op instructions to ensure proper healing and prevent further health complications.
 If you receive anesthesia during your appointment, we advise that you wait at least two hours before eating to allow the numbness to wear off and reduce the risk of biting your tongue or cheek.
 Below you will find general guidelines for caring for your smile after a dental procedure.
-When you visit Finesse Dental Care for treatment, Drs.
-Hever and Stout will provide you with detailed instructions for proper recover.
+When you visit Finesse Dental Care for treatment, Dr. Hever will provide you with detailed instructions for proper recover.

 Following a root canal procedure, you may experience some soreness for a few days.
 Do not chew on the treated side of your mouth to avoid irritation and to allow the temporary restoration to set properly.
 Our dentists will recommend an antibiotic to remove any lasting infection in your mouth.
 If you experience lasting pain or swelling, a negative reaction to medication, or damage to the restoration, contact Finesse Dental Care immediately.